All Episodes

 And so the American people, by standing up for their doctors and for the private sector, have forced Obama to call an audible.

-People got past the summer recess, forced Obama to assemble his plan B and it's playing out in public, which was never ever supposed to happen.
+People got past the summer recess, forced Obama to assemble his Plan B, and it's playing out in public, which was never, ever supposed to happen.

 Liberalism cannot happen out in the open.

-Liberalism has to happen in secret behind closed doors, and uh only when you wake up and discover that what happens is not a nightmare But reality, and then it's too late.
+Liberalism has to happen in secret behind closed doors and only when you wake up and discover that what happens is not a nightmare, but reality.

 Well, look at this, folks.

-The Washington Times, the environmentalist wackos are out.
+The Washington Times environmentalist wackos are out.

 Candle-lit dinners add to pollution.